 mother’s side, Brickner considers himself living proof that following Jesus does not lead a person to abandon one’s Jewish identity.

 Brickner became executive director of Jews for Jesus in May 1996.
 He oversees the daily operations of the ministry’s international work from its San Francisco headquarters.
 Brickner has advanced Jews for Jesus internationally and has launched the ministry into multimedia, video, the Internet and social media.
 Brickner has authored books on Jewish faith, festivals and Bible prophecy, including Christ in the Feast of Tabernacles.
 He has appeared on national radio and television programs, including Larry King Live.
-Brickner received his theological training at Moody Bible Institute in Chicago and earned a Bachelor of Arts degree in Judaica from Northeastern Illinois University, in conjunction with Spertus College of Judaica in 1986.
-He received his Master of Arts degree in Missiology with an emphasis on Jewish Studies from the Fuller School of Missions, Pasadena, California, in 1993.
+Brickner received his theological training at Moody Bible Institute in Chicago and earned a Bachelor of Arts degree in Judaica from Northeastern Illinois University, in conjunction with Spertus College of Judaica, in 1986.
+He received his Master of Arts degree in Missiology with an emphasis on Jewish Studies from the Fuller School of Missions in Pasadena, California, in 1993.